Finding the Best Places to Retire Since 2006!

 Is Ohio Considered Tax Friendly for Retirement?
 Somewhat

 Cons: Athens has a poverty rate above the national average, but much of this is attributed to the large student population.
-The city is home to some high tech businesses, including Sunpower, one of the few companies that builds NASA rocket engines.

 Ohio, also known as th Buckeye State, gets its name from the Ohio River and is the 34th largest state by area.
 It sits between Indiana and Pennsylvania in the Upper Midwest.
 Columbus its the capital and largest city.
 President Thomas Jefferson established the state's boundaries in 1803, but due to an oversight, Ohio was not formally admitted to the Union as the 18th state until 1953.